han-xiao-psu/Implied-volatility-spread/README.md

 Data and program associated with "Predicting equity premium with implied volatility spreads" by Cao, Simin, and Xiao, _Journal of Financial Markets_, 2020
 SAS code

-    (1) Download at-the-money options with 30-days-to-maturity from the OptionMetrics dataset through the WRDS, from 1996:01 to 2020:12.
+    (1) Download at-the-money options with 30-days-to-maturity from the OptionMetrics dataset through the WRDS, 1996:01 to 2020:12.

     (2) Construct equal-weighted _IVS_ measure